Australian native police: Kempsey/Macleay River

-Not long after this, at the request of prominent station manager John Vaughan McMaugh, the Belgrave Flat Native Police barracks was moved to Nulla Nulla station near Bellbrook.
+Not long after that, at the request of prominent station manager John Vaughan McMaugh, the Belgrave Flat Native Police barracks was moved to Nulla Nulla station near Bellbrook.
 After some cedar cutters were hacked to death and others had their skulls smashed in during an ambush, stockmen and native police troopers went out after the murderers.
 Again another battle ensued and in the end there were a great number of dead and wounded Dunghutti.
 The creek where this occurred was named Waterloo Creek (halfway between Dyke River and Georges Creek) as a result of the carnage.
 Four prisoners were taken.

 In 1863, Senior Constable Nugent took control of the Native Police at Nulla Nulla.
 In September 1864, he and his troopers were involved in a mission that ranged from Georges Creek, Lagoon Creek and then up Five Day Creek to Moy Buck Mountain.
 When the Aboriginal camp was discovered the Aboriginal fled in all directions.
 Later in 1864, there is a record of the murderer named Blue Shirt being captured and handcuffed to the stirrup of a horse belonging to a Native Police trooper.
 The horse subsequently become frightened and kicked him to death.
 Names of some of the troopers posted to the Macleay region include Carlo, Quilt, Paddy and Dundally.

 Nulla Nulla barracks appears to have closed in 1865 when Henry Sauer bought the property and turned it into a dairy farm.
 In 1885, 36.4 hectares of the property was gazetted as an Aboriginal Reserve.
 In 1902 the skeletons of a woman and child with shot holes in their skulls were found on Taylors Arm Mountain in the Macleay region.
 It was reported as a double murder mystery.
 Local Aboriginal Left-Handed Billy solved the case by stating that there was a Native Police camp at Nulla Nulla and these two people were some of its victims.
 Billy offered to take the authorities and show them the other places where people were shot.